Binary Uptime overview

 Version 1.2 - Improved settings.

-Version 1.1 - Double click on background show System Information.
+Version 1.1 - Double-clicking on the background will definitely show System Information.

 Version 1.0 - Release version.